torvalds/linux/Documentation/filesystems/ext4/inodes.rst

    * - 0x0
      - __le16
      - l_i_blocks_high
      - Upper 16-bits of the block count.
-Please see the note attached to i_blocks_lo.
+Please see the analte attached to i_blocks_lo.
    * - 0x2
      - __le16